 - Fund Structure - How does it work?

 - Value - What does it cost?

 - Performance - What is my return?

 As you read on, you will discover 21 datapoints that can be used in your stable value fund due diligence process.
 I say can because depending on the type of stable value fund you are evaluating; some criteria won’t apply.
-All the data points below are featured in our Stable Value Navigator software.
+All the data points below are featured in Fi360's Stable Value Vision software.

 When evaluating the transparency of a stable value fund, the following points should be considered:

 - Does the fund disclose its crediting rate formula or spread earned on assets?
 Put another way, does the investment manager provide specific information on how the return to investors is calculated?